-In preparing the FY2015 Action Plan, DHCD consulted with government agencies, non-profit developers, community stakeholders, and residents to discuss the needs of the community and how DHCD and partner organizations can best deliver those services.
+In preparing the FY 2015 Action Plan, DHCD consulted with government agencies, non-profit developers, community stakeholders, and residents to discuss the needs of the community and how DHCD and partner organizations can best deliver those services.

-DHCD held four Community Need Assessment Hearings in the spring of 2014 in which residents, stakeholders, and activists were invited to provide input on the FY2015 Action Plan.
+DHCD held one Community Need Assessment Hearings January 19, 2016 in which residents, stakeholders, and activists were invited to provide input on the FY 2015 Action Plan.
 Overall, there was broad participation by each sector of the community.